Lakes, Mountains, and Desert

 Heber City

-So we went from Idaho, relaxing at Jefferson Lake — to Utah, relaxing at Hyrum Lake and then to a mountain Valley, south of Park City Utah.
+So we went from Idaho, relaxing at Jefferson Lake — to Utah, relaxing at Hyrum Lake, and then to a mountain Valley south of Park City, Utah.
 Each morning for the last two weeks was a little colder.
-First, it was just a little colder in Idaho, then at Hyrum Lake, it was a little colder but the temperature changes each day became obvious at our next stop in Heber Cite.
-As we were staying in Heber City the temperature at sunrise was nearly freezing.
-Thankfully it was still above freezing.
-Heber City is a higher elevation than both of our stops at lakes.
+First, it was just a little chillier in Idaho, then at Hyrum Lake, it was a little colder, but the temperature changes each day became evident at our next stop in Heber Cite.
+As we were staying in Heber City, the temperature at sunrise was nearly freezing.
+Thankfully, it was still above freezing.
+Heber City is at a higher elevation than both of our stops at lakes.
 Winter usually arrives about Halloween in these parts.

 Bridal Veil Falls Provo Canyon